 Thus, it is primarily the diffusion mechanism that will allow nanoparticles to be retained in the filter fibers.

+VII.
 Choosing the Alveo3D Filter?

 You probably understand by now that the perfect filtration system for 3D printer nanoparticles does not exist.